S-264

 Enforcement Authority

-Violations are deemed unfair or deceptive acts or practices under Chapter 93A, § 2.
-Enforcement is available through the Attorney General under Chapter 93A, § 4, and through private right of action under Chapter 93A, § 9 (consumers) and § 11 (businesses).
-Private plaintiffs must demonstrate injury — Chapter 93A § 9 requires a 30-day demand letter before suit.
+Violations are deemed unfair or deceptive acts or practices under Massachusetts General Laws chapter 93A, § 2.
+Enforcement is available through the Attorney General under chapter 93A, § 4, and through private right of action under chapter 93A, § 9 (consumers) and § 11 (business parties).
+Private plaintiffs must send a demand letter at least 30 days before filing suit under § 9.
 No separate agency enforcer is designated by this chapter.

 Penalties

-Enforcement is through Chapter 93A.
-Under § 9, consumers may recover actual damages or $25 (whichever is greater), with treble damages available for willful or knowing violations up to a minimum of $25.
-Under § 4, the Attorney General may seek injunctive relief and civil penalties of up to $5,000 per violation.
-Reasonable attorney's fees and costs are recoverable under § 9.
-The statute also preserves 'any other remedies that may be available.'
-Statutory damages under 93A do not require proof of actual monetary harm.
+Through incorporation of chapter 93A: consumers may recover actual damages or $25 per violation (whichever is greater), up to treble damages for willful or knowing violations, plus reasonable attorney's fees and costs.
+Injunctive relief is available.
+The statute also preserves any other remedies that may be available.
+Statutory damages do not require proof of actual monetary harm.

 Who Is Covered